 - Poblano pepper – Feel free to use green bell pepper.

-- Fresh garlic – Or 3 teaspoons of garlic powder.
+- Fresh garlic – You can use 3 teaspoons of garlic powder instead.

 - Ground cumin